torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

 In each probe directory, one directory, ``filters`` exists.
 The directory contains files for installing filters for the probe, that is used to determine the data attribute for the probe.

+Each probe directory also contains ``weight`` file.
+Reading from and writing to the file gets and sets the :ref:`attributes-only monitoring
+<damon_design_attrs_only_monitoring>` weight for the attribute of the probe.

 In the beginning, ``filters`` directory has only one file, ``nr_filters``.
 Writing a number (``N``) to the file creates the number of child directories